tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 6. Copy the client ID and client secret and keep them in a secure location.

     **Note**: For this tutorial, you need the client ID and the client secret.
 The client ID is used for the initial request for authorization.
 The client secret is used by the local web server to complete the authorization and to obtain the access token.
+The client secret must be kept secure and away from public view.
+In this tutorial, we use the client secret on our web server and not in our Foursquare WDC application, where the JavaScript code is potentially accessible.

 ## "Like" some venues